pncsoares/password-strength-validator/README.md

 A password strength validator website that shows how secure is the typed password.

+You can also create a new strong password.

 🙈 No data is collected!

 # Setup